Dragonw233/DalamudCodeEditor/README.md

 ## DalamudCodeEditor

 Code editor for ImGui in C#!
+卫月C#

-This is a direct by-hand translation of [ImGuiColorTextEditor](https://github.com/BalazsJako/ImGuiColorTextEdit) to C#
+的imgui编辑器This is a direct by-hand translation of [ImGuiColorTextEditor](https://github.com/BalazsJako/ImGuiColorTextEdit) to C#

 I tried keeping it as close to original as possible, though a few lines are missing here and there, and some logic has been rewritten.